SimDoc: Topic Sequence Alignment based Document Similarity Framework: Approach

 \subsection{Topic-Sequence Inferencer}

-This is an inferencing phase module.
-When each document of an unseen document pair is fed into the module, it first performs the same NLP pre-processing as the Topic-Model Learner module.
+This is an inference phase module.
+When each document of an unseen document pair is fed into the module, it first performs the same NLP pre-processing as the \textit{Topic-Model Learner}.
 After that, it performs voice normalization on every sentence in the documents, thereby converting passive sentences into their active form.
 Without this normalization step, the thematic flow of similar sentences (and hence, documents) will appear different even if they have the same semantic content.

-The cleaned document pair is fed into Gensim's trained LDA topic model to infer topic distributions of the documents.
-Thereafter, the module transforms the documents into their \textit{topic sequence} based representations.
-The word-to-topic mapping is done by using the inverted topic-word distribution index (described in the previous section) where, as the document is passed through the model, every word in the document is assigned the maximum probable topic.
-The generated topic-sequence represents the transition from one semantic theme to the other (i.e.~the ``\textit{thematic flow}" of the document content).
+The cleaned document pair is fed into trained LDA topic model to infer their topic distributions.
+Thereafter, the module transforms the documents from a sequence of words, to a sequence of topics.
+This word-to-topic mapping is done by using the inverted topic-word distribution index (described in the previous section) where, as the document is passed through the model, every word in the document is assigned the maximum probable topic.
+The generated topic-sequence represents the transition from one semantic theme to the other, i.e.~the "\textit{thematic flow}" of the document content.

-Further, the module divides a topic sequence into ``\textit{topic sequence segments}", where a segment represents a sentence.
+Further, the module divides a topic sequence into \textit{topic-sequence segments}, where a segment represents a sentence.
+At this point, our documents are of the form $D_1 = \langle s_{j;1} \rangle$, where $s_{j;i} = \langle \hat{t}_{x;j;i} \ |\ \hat{t}_{x;j;i} \in \{t_1, t_2,... t_n\} \rangle$, is the topic-sequence segment corresponding to the $j^{th}$ sentence in $D_i$.
 Sentence segmentation is important because of two reasons.
-First, to capture the discourse-level locality of a semantic similarity match\footnote{See Section~\ref{swalgo} for an example illustrating the effect of localized alignment computation within a sentence}, it is important to consider sentence-boundary based topic-sequence-segments (rather than longer topic-sequences).
+Firstly, to capture the discourse-level locality of a semantic similarity match\footnote{See Section~\ref{swalgo} for an example illustrating the effect of localized alignment computation within a sentence}, it is important to consider sentence-boundary based topic-sequence segments (rather than longer topic-sequences).

 Secondly, in long topic-sequences without sentence segmentation, early penalty due to sentence mismatches propagates cumulatively, thereby adversely affecting later stage sentence matches.